libnonius/nonius/index.md

 ### Running benchmarks

-The standard runner has several command-line options for configuring a run.
+Invoking the standard runner with the `--help` flag provides information about the options available.
+Here are some examples of common choices:

+> Run all benchmarks and provide a simple textual report
+>
+>     $ runner
+>
+> Run all benchmarks and provide extra details
+>
+>     $ runner -v
+>
+> Run all benchmarks collecting 500 samples instead of the default 100, and
+> report extra details
+>
+>     $ runner -v -s 500
+>
+> Run all benchmarks and output all samples to a CSV file named `results.csv`
+>
+>     $ runner -r csv -o results.csv
+>
+> Run all benchmarks and output a JUnit compatible report named `results.xml`
+>
+>     $ runner -r junit -o results.xml
+>
+> Run all benchmarks and output an HTML report named `results.html` with the
+> title "Some benchmarks", using 250 samples per benchmark
+>
+>     $ runner -r html -o results.html -t "Some benchmarks" -s 250
+>

-Pass the `--help` flag to the compiled runner to see the various flags and a short description of each.
-The runner includes all your benchmarks and it comes equipped with four reporters: plain text, CSV with raw timings, JUnit-compatible XML, and an HTML file with a scatter plot of the timings.
+The runner includes all your benchmarks and it comes equipped with four

-If you execute the runner without requesting a particular reporter, nonius will use plain text to report the results.
+reporters: plain text, CSV with raw timings, JUnit-compatible XML, and an HTML file with a scatter plot of the timings.
+If you execute the runner without requesting a particular reporter, it will use plain text to report the results.

 The first thing that nonius does when running is testing the clock.
 By default it uses the clock provided by `std::chrono::high_resolution_clock`.
 The runner